Economic Scan - New Brunswick: 2023

 GDP growth rate (%)

-An ageing population is a longer-term structural challenge that’s impacting both New Brunswick’s labour market and fiscal health.
-With seniors accounting for a growing share of the population (22.7% in 2022), there are fewer people replacing retiring workers, leading to downward pressure on the labour force and hiring challenges for employers.
+With seniors accounting for a growing share of the population (23% in 2023), there are fewer people replacing retiring workers, leading to downward pressure on the labour force and hiring challenges for employers.
 At the same time, a growing number of seniors are exerting upward pressure on health care costs.

 Industry Trends